mimic-research/mimic-research.github.io/README.md

 # mimic-research.github.io
-Webpage for the MIMI project at NeurIPS 2025
+Webpage for the MIMIC project at NeurIPS 2025